Thesis and dissertation proofreading

 One final pro-tip

-Document everything, from the very beginning of your postgraduate study right up until your thesis or dissertation needs proofreading.
+Be sure to document everything, from the very beginning of your postgraduate studies right up until your thesis or dissertation needs proofreading.
 Keep an email trail or notes of:

 • What was agreed in meetings